orb-lang/helm/doc/md/helm/zone.md

           zone.tc == tc and
           zone.br == br and
           zone.bc == bc) then
+      -- If zone width is changing, clear caches of the contained Rainbuf if (bc - tc) ~= (zone.bc - zone.tc) and instanceof(zone.contents, Rainbuf) then
+         zone.contents:clearCaches()
+      end
       zone.tr = tr
       zone.tc = tc
       zone.br = br